PolloYU/test/test-plan-Frontend.md

 ## Frontend Unit Tests

 Our frontend testing approach leverages Jest as the test runner, combined with React Testing Library to validate component behavior and Redux reducers.
-The tests are primarily focused on critical parts of the application, such as reducers, authentication flows, error handling, and shared UI components.
+The tests are primarily focused on critical parts of the application, such as reducers, authentication flows, and error handling.

 ### Running Frontend Tests